Nachhaltig leben: Tipps von Oma & Opa Skip to content

 Banana bread with nuts and chocolate pieces

-Today I would like to share my favourite recipe for a healthy banana bread with you.
-Who doesn't love the banana bread?
-Meanwhile, it is one of the favourite cakes I bake.
-Especially when it's sti...
+Today I want to share my favorite healthy banana bread recipe with you.
+Who doesn't love banana bread?
+It is now one of my favorite cakes to bake.
+Especially when it's still lukewarm, I couldn't g...

 Read more